MoBaioumy/Project-NAS/Process.md

 - [x] **Get feedback on the design**
       A feedback has been very positive so far and much better than the first prototype.
 - [x] **Mentor Meeting and check that my project and proposal are all right.**
-- [ ] **Create the Zaker prototype UI interface in Android Studio** The elements created in Photoshop can be imported as drawable.
+- [ ] ~~**Create the Zaker prototype UI interface in Android Studio**~~ ~~The elements created in Photoshop can be imported as drawable.~~ Feedback was: the design looks good and fun but is not really about an educational app.
+So I decided to have a blank design for now and  focus on the functionality.
-- [ ] **Finish the Zaker Prototype in App studio (all the activities, navigation and test functionality)**
+- [ ] **Finish the Zaker Prototype in App studio (all the activities, navigation and test functionality)** Good progress but not finished

+# Day 6 (14 Jan)

+- [ ] **Continue on the Zaker Prototype in App studio (all the activities, navigation and test functionality)**
+- [ ] ​